uchicago-dsi/textbook-datascience-1/textbook/12/chapter11-glossary.md

 Measurement of the spread for an empirical distribution.
 Defined as:
 >$s^2 = \frac{\Sigma (x_i - \bar{x})^2}{n-1}$

-### Sample Standard Deviation
+## Sample Standard Deviation
 The square root of the sample variance, denoted by $s$

 ## Uniform Distribution
 A distribution where all events in a given sample space are equally likely to occur.
 Examples include, the distribution of possible outcomes when tossing a fair coin, rolling a die, or using a random number generator.
-Notice these examples include both discrete and continuous random variables.
+Uniform distributions can include both discrete and continuous random variables.

 ## Law of Large Numbers
 As the number of experiments increases, the mean of the empirical distribution gets closer to the mean of the probability distribution (also known as the expected value).